MihaMarkocic/cloudservices/AWS/ip_multicast/README.md

 [*main.tf*](https://github.com/MihaMarkocic/cloudservices/blob/master/AWS/ip_multicast/main.tf) is the main Terraform file with the defined region, provider, outputs and modules used to create multicast communication with transit gateway.
 Network infrastructure (creation of VPCs, subnets, route tables, internet gateways and routes) was done in the Network module which was used twice - once per VPC.
 Compute module which consists of creating an instance and installing appropriate software through remote provisioner was used three times - to create one instance in VPC A and two instances in VPC B. As Terraform does not have support for transit gateway multicast, a part of transit gateway setup was moved to the AWS CLI.
 Therefore the Transit module is responsible to get the ID of transit gateway created with AWS CLI and attach VPCs with their subnets to that transit gateway.
 This file also outputs some of the infrastructure IDs which are crucial for the creation of transit gateway multicast domains and associations later in the AWS CLI.

-Steps to deploy this infrastructure with AWS CLI and Terraform combined are explained below under *"Deployment Steps"* section.
+Steps to deploy this infrastructure with AWS CLI and Terraform combined are explained below under *"Deployment steps"* section.

 ### Modules
 - [Network](https://github.com/MihaMarkocic/cloudservices/tree/master/AWS/ip_multicast/modules/network):